muenzpraeger/salesforce-einstein-vision-java/README.md

 ## Getting started

-As this library is basically a wrapper for using the [Salesforce Einstein Predictive Vision API](http://docs.metamind.io/v1/docs) it is highly recommended to checkout the API documentation.
+As this library is basically a wrapper for using the [Salesforce Einstein Vision API](https://metamind.readme.io/) it is highly recommended to checkout the API documentation.

 The workflow for using Predictive Vision can be described with the following scenario.